How to avoid using a Triple Cast

 OMG: Using a Triple Cast

-We've all faced situations where a seemingly simple task spirals into unexpected complexity.
-In 2010, I encountered such a scenario and ended up writing a triple cast! 😅
+We’ve all faced situations where a simple task spirals into unexpected complexity.
+In 2010, I encountered such a scenario and wrote a triple cast! 😅

-The challenge: I needed a method that would return the default value for a given type.
-Here's the first approach I wrote at the time:
+I needed a method to return a given type’s default value.
+Here’s the first approach I wrote at the time:

 public static <T> T defaultValue(Class<T> clazz) {